Paola1702/spatial_ecology_in_R/EXAM26/exam.md

-# IMPACT OF THE VAIA STORM (30 OCTOBER 2018) ON THE VEGETATION OF THE PARCO NATURALE PANEVEGGIO - PALE DI SAN MARTINO
+# IMPACT OF THE VAIA STORM (30 OCTOBER 2018) ON THE VEGETATION OF THE PARCO NATURALE PANEVEGGIO - PALE DI SAN MARTINO :zap:
 ## Analysis of the Sentinel-2 images (pre-Vaia 2018, post-vaia same season 2019)
+Between 27th and 30th October 2018, Italy was affected by the effects of a deep depression known as "Vaia", with powerful southerly winds with peak speeds exceeding 200 km/h hitting the Alpine regions, particularly in the north-eastern areas.

-## LIBRARY AND WORKING DIRECTORY
+## LIBRARY AND WORKING DIRECTORY :books:
 ```
 library(terra) #for spatial data analysis with vector and raster data
 library(viridis)
-library(imageRy)
-library(ggplot2) #graphs

 setwd("C:/Users/17020/Documents/UNI Magistrale/spatial_ecology")
 ```